What are the benefits of GMOs and why are GMOs good?

 GMOs can reduce soil erosion.

-Herbicide tolerant (HT) crops enable more farmers to adopt conservation tillage because they help farmers to more effectively and efficiently control weeds at a lower cost than comparable conventional cropping systems.
+Another reason GMOs are good is that herbicide tolerant (HT) crops enable more farmers to adopt conservation tillage because they help farmers to more effectively and efficiently control weeds at a lower cost than comparable conventional cropping systems.
 Florida farmer Lawson Mozley explains that with herbicide tolerant GM crops, weeds can be sprayed and left in the field to protect the soil.
 Then the incoming crop is planted directly into the leftover organic matter, without turning over the soil.

 GMOs can help conserve water.